Baldwin, Georgia: Geography

 According to the United States Census Bureau, the city has a total area of 12.7 km2, all land.

 Baldwin is home to the Habersham County Airport, located on the north side of town.
 The airport offers a 5500 ft paved runway at 1447 ft above sea level.
 It serves as the gateway airport to the Georgia mountains with its central location in the foothills of the Blue Ridge Mountains.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 3,629 people, 984 households, and 772 families residing in the city.
+As of the 2020 United States census, there were 3,629 people, 984 households, and 772 families residing in the city.

+In 2020 the Baldwin population by county breakdown was as follows: 2,538 in Habersham County and 741 in Banks County.

 2010 census

 According to the 2010 census, the population of Baldwin was 3,279, representing a population growth in the previous decade of 35.2%.